From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Did you know you can automate the KPI calculation process and get live updates for your data?
 Set up your quality KPI dashboard on Ajelix BI.

-15 Most Important Quality KPIs List
+List With 15 Quality KPIs

 1. Customer Satisfaction Score (CSAT)